 Workplaces stress is quite literally a killer of productivity as well as health.
 Bringing compassion into the mix can lift spirits and bring a sense of oneness that may not have existed before.
 Even if the team isn’t ready for it, showing compassion in the workplace sets a tone that they will gravitate to because it feels right.
 In a compassionate work environment is less prone to burnout

-This post gives you some ways to practice compassion in the workplace and offer ways to care for yourself and others in a way that lifts us all up.
+This post gives you some ways to practice compassion in the workplace and offers ways to care for yourself and others in a way that lifts us all up.